 This presentation and the accompanying oral commentary contain forward-looking statements that involve risks, uncertainties and assumptions.
 If the risks or uncertainties ever materialize or the assumptions prove incorrect, our results may differ materially from those expressed or implied by such forward looking statements.
-All statements other than statements of historical fact could be deemed forward-looking, including, but not limited to, any statements of the plans, strategies, and objectives of management for future operations, including our clinical development and commercialization plans; any projections of financial information; any statement about historical results that may suggest trends for our business; any statement of expectation or belief regarding future events; potential markets or market size, technology developments, our clinical product pipeline, clinical data or the implications thereof, enforceability of our intellectual property rights, competitive strengths or our position within the industry; any statements regarding the anticipated benefits of our collaborations or other strategic transactions; and any statements of assumptions underlying any of the items mentioned.
+All statements other than statements of historical fact could be deemed forward-looking, including, but not limited to, any statements of the plans, strategies, and objectives of management for future operations, including our clinical development and commercialization plans; any projections of financial information; any statement about historical results that may suggest trends for our business; any statement of expectation or belief regarding future events; potential markets or market size, technology developments, our clinical property rights, competitive strengths or our position within the industry; any statements regarding the anticipated benefits of our collaborations or other strategic transactions; and any statements of assumptions underlying any of the items mentioned.

 These statements are based on estimates and information available to us at the time of this presentation and are not guarantees of future performance.
-Actual results could differ materially from our current expectations as a result of many risks and uncertainties, including but not limited to, risks associated with: the potential impacts of raising additional capital, including dilution to our existing stockholders, restrictions our operations or requirements that we relinquish rights to our technologies or product candidates; business interruptions resulting from the coronavirus disease outbreak or similar public health crises, which could cause a disruption of the development of our product candidates and adversely impact our business; the success, cost, and timing of our product development activities and clinical trials; the timing of our planned regulatory submissions to the FDA for our product candidate bezudastinib and feedback from the FDA as to our plans; our ability to obtain and maintain regulatory approval for our bezudastinib product candidates we may develop, and any related restrictions, limitations, and/or warnings in the label of an approved product candidate; the potential for our identified research priorities to advance our bezudastinib product candidate; the ability and willingness of our third-party research institution collaborators to continue research and development activities relating to our product candidates; our ability to commercialize our products in light of the intellectual property rights of others; our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; our plans to research, develop, and commercialize our product candidates; our ability to attract collaborators with development, regulatory, and commercialization expertise; our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; among others.
-For a further de
+Actual results could differ materially from our current expectations as a result of many risks and uncertainties, including but not limited to, risks associated with: the potential impacts of raising additional capital, including dilution to our existing stockholders, restrictions our operations or requirements that we relinquish rights to our technologies or product candidates; business interruptions resulting from the coronavirus disease outbreak or similar public health crises, which could cause a disruption of the development of our product candidate and adversely impact our business; the success, cost, and timing of our product development activities and clinical trials; the timing of our planned regulatory submissions to the FDA for our product candidate bezuclastinib and feedback from the FDA as to our plans; our ability to obtain and maintain regulatory approval for our bezuclastinib product candidate and any other product candidate; the ability to license additional intellectual property relating to our product candidates from third-parties and to comply with our existing license agreements and collaboration agreements; the ability and willingness of our third-party research institution collaborators to continue research and development activities relating to our product candidates; the potential to commercialization of our product candidates; the scalability and willingness of our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; the commercialization of our product candidates; our ability to obtain and maintain intellectual property rights of others; our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; our ability to obtain and maintain intellec